 Based on 2019-2020 domestic and international students who self-reported finding employment or training-related employment within 6-12 months after graduating.

 "The Chiu School of Business provided excellent support, guidance, and resources that helped me get hired.
 I took away not just an education, but lifelong skills.
 The program provides full support and opportunities such as networking events, practicum, and mock interviews.
 With its flexibility, I was able to work full-time and still complete the required number of courses each semester online.
 I highly recommend this program!"

 Curriculum subject to change.

-In this course, learners focus on the mastery of the alphabetic and numeric keyboard, keying by touch-typing and correct technique.
-Learners with previous keyboarding experience have the opportunity to improve their technique to achieve higher speed and better accuracy.
+Effective keyboarding is an integral part of being successful in an office environment.
+Focus is placed on ergonomic touch-typing technique to master the alphabetic and numeric keyboard.
+Learners with keyboarding experience have the opportunity to improve their technique to achieve higher level of speed and accuracy.

 This course provides a summary of the fundamental aspects of the Canadian legal system, and the role of legal assistants in that system.
 Principles of tort, contract, and employment law are also introduced.

 This course is an introduction to Microsoft Word and document processing.
 Learners are introduced to basic and intermediate Microsoft Word skills which can be applied to a variety of documents.
 Focus is placed on correctly formatting legal business letters and proofreading.